Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

    ID of the connection.

 - *Created At*
-   Date and time, on which the payment service provider has created the authorization transaction. <!---Stimmt das?
-Oder das Payment?-->
+   Date and time, on which the payment service provider has created the transaction.

 - *Modified At*
-   Date and time, on which the payment service provider has modified authorization transaction.
+   Date and time, on which the payment service provider has modified the transaction.

 - *Currency*
    Currency in which the payment will be posted.